alacritty/alacritty/README.md

 Precompiled binaries are available from the [GitHub releases page](https://github.com/alacritty/alacritty/releases).

+## Features

+You can find an overview over the features available in Alacritty [here](./docs/features.md).

 ## Further information

 - [Announcing Alacritty, a GPU-Accelerated Terminal Emulator](https://jwilm.io/blog/announcing-alacritty/) January 6, 2017